Residential Assistants (RA) needed for 2019-20

 - Staff Training and Development: Residential Assistants are mandated to attend all staff training and development activities as outlined in the RA position description.
 These training activities are mandatory and essential to your success within the position.
 Our two main training programs consist of the Resident Assistant Training, which happens during August, and RA Winter Training, which occurs in January.
 In both training programs staffs are scheduled from 8:30 a.m. to 10:30 p.m. each day.
 These are extensive training sessions and RAs are informed that they are expected to suspend all activities during this timeframe to ensure they can participate fully.
 RAs that are unable to attend these training and development activities may be subject to disciplinary action, which may include termination from the position.

 - Student Leadership Positions: Residential Assistants are encouraged to be active leaders within our campus community.
 As a result we support RAs being engaged in extracurricular activities, such as being involved in a student organization, serving as a Red Key, Red Cap* competing as a student athlete, etc. RAs need to understand that the RA position takes priority above all forms of outside employment and extra-curricular involvement.

 Due to conflicting demands between the responsibilities of Residential Assistants and Red Caps, any applicant who accepts both a Residential Assistant and Red Cap position will be allowed to serve as a Red Cap for sessions 1 through 4 only.
-RAs that are hired as Red Caps will not be able to assist with orientation session 5 or Lift-Off.
-The Office of Orientation is in agreement and will excuse RAs who are hired as Red Caps from assisting with session 5 and Lift-Off.
+RAs that are hired as Red Caps will not be able to assist with orientation session 5 or Move-in Weekend.
+The Office of Orientation is in agreement and will excuse RAs who are hired as Red Caps from assisting with session 5 and Move-in Weekend.